 These investments are more aggressive ways of growing your child’s college savings.
 They can increase in value quickly but are subject to changes in the stock market, and there is no guarantee of a payout.

 A UGMA account and a UTMA account allow you to put money and assets in trust for your child or grandchild who is a minor.
 The trustee (you) manages the account until the child reaches the age of adulthood.
 At that point, they own the account and can use it wherever they want.

 Cryptocurrency has been making headlines lately, and it’s no wonder why.
 This new digital currency offers a unique way to save and invest money.
 And now, parents can use cryptocurrency with apps like UNest to save their children’s college tuition.
 There are a few different ways to do this.
 One option is to purchase a specific cryptocurrency designed for education savings.
-Another option is to set up a cryptocurrency savings account and deposit money into it regularly.
+Another option is to set up a cryptocurrency savings account and deposit it regularly.
 Whichever method you choose, cryptocurrency can offer a novel way to save for your child’s future.

 Earn The Highest Interest Rates On Savings Today